Conservation & Research

 Our biologists are currently testing a new theory in the handling of sharks to reduce the metabolic stress response.
 It is possible that by handling the animals regularly, the sharks will have a higher survival rate during transport or relocation.
 Working with the Texas Parks and Wildlife Department, aquarium biologists are also tracking the growth of captive bull sharks and comparing this data with bull sharks in the wild.

-Bull sharks have the strongest bite force per pound of any species of shark; they will often bite through mooring lines in the ocean which tether weather buoys.
+Bull sharks have the strongest bite force per pound of any shark species; they will often bite through mooring lines in the ocean that tether weather buoys.
 These buoys provide important, potentially lifesaving information about weather patterns out at sea.
 Partnering with the National Oceanic and Atmospheric Administration, they test the strength of new mooring lines with the bites from our bull sharks.

-Chief Operating Officer Kenny Alexopoulos and Executive Director John Money have pioneered new methods of water filtration at a public aquarium.
+Chief Operating Officer Kenny Alexopoulos and Deputy Director John Money have pioneered new water filtration methods at a public aquarium.
 The use of ozone for the sterilization of water has proven successful.
 Our filtration methods are extremely effective in maintaining beautiful clarity and stable water chemistry for the benefit of both our animals and our guests.

-The Oklahoma Aquarium has collaborated with Discovery, Animal Planet, Dateline, and BBC for documentaries and research valuable to the scientific community.
-Our shark exhibit has been included in four documentary features about the life history, biology, and behavior of sharks.
+The Oklahoma Aquarium has collaborated with National Geographic photographer Joel Sartore for his world-renowned Photo Ark project and Discovery, Animal Planet, Dateline, and BBC for documentaries and research valuable to the scientific community.
+Our shark exhibit has been included in four documentary features about sharks' life history, biology, and behavior.

 Our research staff has been awarded a National Science Foundation scholarship for coral research.

-If you would like more information or to donate directly to the Oklahoma Aquarium’s research efforts, please contact Ann Money, Director of Education Programs and Research, at 918-528-1531 or email email@example.com.
+If you would like more information or donate directly to the Oklahoma Aquarium’s research efforts, please contact Dr. Ann Money, Director of Education Programs and Research, at 918-528-1531 or email firstname.lastname@example.org.